 History of Deegavapi

 In the early days of Buddhism, Buddhist monks were living in rock caves such as Mihintale caves, Dambulla cave temple and Situlpawwa.
-Valuable information about these cave dwelling practices was revealed in stone inscriptions discovered at these sites.
-But, unlike many cave-dwelling places, in Deegavapi the number of the stone inscription is found in very few numbers.
+Valuable information about these cave-dwelling practices was revealed in stone inscriptions discovered at these sites.
+But, unlike many cave-dwelling places, in Deegavapi the number of stone inscription is found in very few numbers.

 Kadurugoda Buddhist temple is one of the unpopular historical Buddhist temples in northern Sri Lanka.
 Historically the temple is one of the most important places on the island, which proves the Sinhalese/Buddhist domination the region many centuries ago.
 The temple can be reached along the Hunugama (Chunnakam) – Minipe (Manipai) road after travelling around 02 KMs from Hunugama.

 Even though its existence goes back to many centuries, first archaeological exploration was started in 1917 by Paul E Peiris.
-Kadurugoda historical site is comprised of many stupas and number 60.
-The stupas are built in varied sizes.
+Kadurugoda historical site is comprised of many stupas numbering 60.
+The stupas are built-in varied sizes.
 Several Buddha statues were among the important discoveries at the site and they are severally damaged.

 One important discovery at the site is a piece of clay pot dating back to the pre-historic era.
 A similar type of archaeological clay pots was discovered in the first capital of the island.
 The letters found in the post were identical, and which are identified as Sinhalese/Brahmi letters.
 Therefore archaeologists opine that the temple may have been built during the Anuradhapura era.
 They also opine that northern Sri Lanka was predominantly occupied by Sinhalese/Buddhist during the Anuradhapura period.